Azure/acs-demos/README.md

 Outputs the approximate length of the queue.

+### createQueue

+Create the queue.
+It will automatically be recreted if you restart a producer.
+This is provided for testing purposes only.

+### deleteQueue

+Delete the queue.
+It will automatically be recreted if you restart a producer.

+### createTable

+Create the table.
+It will automatically be recreted if you restart a producer.
+This is provided for testing purposes only.

+### deleteTable

+Delete the table.
+It will automatically be recreted if you restart a producer.

 ## Slack Channel

 Messages from the test suite are sent to the Slack channel https://azurecontainerservice.slack.com, this is configurable in config.py (see below)

 # Running the tests